getify/foi-lang/formalization-work/Foi-Specification.md

 };
 ```

-The leading `?` on the else clause is a stylistic marker; it may be omitted for brevity or included for visual consistency when the match's pattern clauses use explicit polarity sigils.
+The leading `?` on the else clause carries no semantic; the two forms are interchangeable.

 **Semantic.** If any preceding pattern clause matches, the else clause is not evaluated.
 If no preceding clause matches, the else consequent is evaluated in the current environment (with the topic `T` available at `#` in the dependent form); its value is the match expression's value.